wp-plugins/live-support-desk/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Live Support Desk allows you to host voice, text, and video chats right in your WordPress site.
+Live Support Desk allows you to host voice, text, and video chats in your WordPress site.
 Clients can connect with you and your team in one click.

 == Description ==